ng-workshops/2020_05_11_berlin_starter/README.md

 - [Augury](https://augury.angular.io) Chrome Extension for debugging and profiling Angular apps
 - [ngrev](https://github.com/mgechev/ngrev) Tool will generate a graphical representation of the component structure of your Angular app
 - [Angular Console](https://angularconsole.com) The UI for the angular-cli
+- [WhatFont](https://chrome.google.com/webstore/detail/what-font-find-font/djgfpbegnihdgbngpmhjnlchgglngcdn) A small chrome extension to see the font which is used at an element in the website

 ### Styling